 I haven’t watched Hell’s Kitchen regularly since season five, when I got tired of the repetitiveness.
-But I know that, for a lot of people, the show is like comfort food, and the consistency helps with that.
+But I appreciate that, for a lot of people, the show is like comfort food, and consistency makes that possible.

 Watching season 19’s premiere before I talked to Rosen, I was struck by how similar the show still felt to what I first watched almost 16 years ago, back in 2005.
 The same music cues, the same surveillance camera footage.
 I assume we’ll soon have the same risotto, scallops, and, of course, the beef Wellington.

 “We have a template and a flair for it,” Rosen told me.
 “It’s a show that is partly a game show and partly skill show. … So as long as the formula is working, there’s no real reason to go away from it in a dramatic way. … As long as we’re keeping it fresh, then there’s no reason to mess with the formula, because the formula works.”